Vantiq/vantiq-connector-MuleSoft/external/vantiq-mule-connector/README.md

 The `publishData` processor allows well defined data types to be published into Vantiq.
 The data types must be pre-defined within Vantiq that matches the data being pushed.
 These pre-defined types are generally available through *Vantiq Adapters*.
+The data published into Vantiq is handled by the Vantiq side of the *MuleSoft Connector* and initiates the appropriate *Vantiq Adapter* associated with the given data type.

 DataSense is supported that provides metadata of the Vantiq data types into Anypoint.
-The data published into Vantiq is handled by the *MuleSoft Connector* in Vantiq and initiates the appropriate *Vantiq Adapter* associated with the given data type.

 ### `publishTopic`

 To publish ad-hoc data into Vantiq, the `publishTopic` processor provides the means for triggering an event in Vantiq on a given topic.
 Rules within Vantiq may be used to listen for the given event.

+### `insertData`

+The `insertData` processor inserts data directly into a Vantiq data type without going through a *Vantiq Adapter* to transform the data.
+All fields must match the required data formats expected by Vantiq.

+DataSense is supported that provides metadata of the Vantiq data types into Anypoint.

 ## Sources